-Draft Electric Resource Plan 2009 - 2018
+Draft Electric Resource Plan 2009 - 2018 Appendix A, Technical Report Section 3 - Description of Plan Elements

-Power Supply Plan 3.5
+3.5 Power Supply Plan

-This section focuses on the elements that make up the Additional resources are Power Supply Plan. necessary in order to maintain the reliability of the bulk power system.
+This section focuses on the elements that make up the Power Supply Plan.
+Additional resources are necessary in order to maintain the reliability of the bulk power system.
 This power supply strategy will provide LIPA with capacity as summarized in Exhibit 3-7.